paulross/pprune-calc/AN-24_Nizhneangarsk/ReadMe.md

 |    ~29.4 |     1889±10 |    Less than: 9, 18 |  |  Final impact.
 Smoke column starts in video B. |

 Table 6: Selected Events with Datum Time at the Runway Threshold
 </center>

+## Note on Sources and Accuracy

+Video 'A' is the main source of data.
+There are two data sources from that video:

+- The 'tile' data from that video is in time range: -27.6 to 3.7 (s).
+  That data is based on locating the aircraft position and working out its ground-speed from that data.
+- The 'slab' data from that video is in time range: 0.467 to 18.1 (s).
+  That data is based on measuring the aircraft speed and working out its position by integrating that data.

+Several points:

+- The two data sources overlap in the range 0.467 to 3.733 (s) and this can be used to cross-check the computation (as above).
+- Any position prior to -27.6 (s) is an extrapolation.
+- Any position after to 18.1 (s) is an extrapolation.
+  Since integration is involved then errors will increase markedly over time.

 # Sources of information Subsequently Discovered